 Lost & Found

 The law library maintains a Lost & Found section at the Library Desk.
-Items are kept in Lost & Found for a limited time and will be disposed of at the discretion of the library staff.
+Items are kept in Lost & Found for one week, after which they are transferred to the Campus Safety kiosk on the L&C upper campus.